interkosmos/fortran-xlib/README.md

 `libxpm` is provided by `xpm.f90`.

 ## Build
-You can use the Makefile to compile everything.
+You can use BSD make to compile everything.
 Build the Xlib interface with:
 ```
 $ make xlib
 ```